When first order T has limit models: Introduction

-In \S2 for some stable not superstable countable $T_1$ we have a parallel but weaker result.
-We relook at the old consistency results of ``some PC$(T'_1,T_1),|T'_1| = \aleph_1 > |T_1|$, is categorical in $\aleph_1$" from \cite{Sh:100}.
+In \S2 we prove that for some stable not superstable countable $T_1$ we have a parallel but weaker result.
+We relook at the old consistency results of ``some $\PC(T'_1,T_1),|T'_1| = \aleph_1 > |T_1|$, is categorical in $\aleph_1$" from \cite{Sh:100}.
 From this we deduce that in this universe, $T_1$ has a strongly $(\aleph_1,\aleph_0)$-limit model.

 It is a reasonable thought that we can similarly have a consistency result on the theory of linear order, but this is still not clear.

 In \S3 we show that if $T$ has a superlimit model in $\lambda \ge |T| + \aleph_1$ then $T$ is stable and $T$ is superstable except possibly under some severe restrictions on the cardinal $\lambda$ (i.e., $\lambda < \beth_\omega$ and $\lambda < \lambda^{\aleph_0}$).
 We then prove some restrictions on the existence of some (weaker) relatives.